roman-milk/roman-milk.github.io/prof-blackmailed.md

+===

- ****** A Professor Is Blackmailed Ch.
-03 ****** bydawn1958© Sally didn't know what had come over her when the earth-shaking orgasm was pulled from the nucleus of her womanhood.
+Sally didn't know what had come over her when the earth-shaking orgasm was pulled from the nucleus of her womanhood.
 For some unexplained reason she gazed at Cory for his assistance, as she was unfamiliar with such strong convulsions which were consuming her inner regions.
 Explosions rocked her sexy body and the spasms seemed to go on forever.
 Even when having sex with Cory, she would keep a measure of self-control and never totally released her emotions.
 This time Sally was lost in lust and overwhelmed by the intense fervor.

  Cory was unaware of Sally's dilemma because his sole awareness was on what Kerri was doing to his girlfriend.
 Watching the dainty fingers roll the exposed clit so fast they were just a blur was turning his cock into steel.
 He had to admit that Sally was crying for something and he was oblivious to the fact his girlfriend was experiencing the most explosive orgasm of her life.
 It most likely was the strange situation and circumstances that caused the climax to be so intense, but his male ego would never understand it.